'Change your thoughts, change your life!'

 Welcome to New Thoughts Hampshire!

-My name is Victoria Karp, lead practitioner and I look forward to welcoming you to therapy.
+My name is Victoria Karp, lead practitioner and I look forward to welcoming you to my practice in Alton, Hampshire.
 Whether it's a recent issue or something more long term, I am here to support you through this.

 I am a qualified and experienced psychologist and psychotherapist with over 20 years experience working across various specialist NHS settings, private schools and clinics throughout Surrey and Hampshire.
 My aim is to support, encourage, inspire and provide the tools you need to live your best life.